nwtime/khronos/README.md

 # Chronos Experiment Project
-This projects provides a Chronosd, a Chronos client which is used as a watchdog for safer NTPv4 ([see details in the paper](https://www.ndss-symposium.org/wp-content/uploads/2018/02/ndss2018_02A-2_Deutsch_paper.pdf)).
+This projects provides a Chronos_d, a Chronos client which is used as a watchdog for safer NTPv4 ([see details in the paper](https://www.ndss-symposium.org/wp-content/uploads/2018/02/ndss2018_02A-2_Deutsch_paper.pdf)).

 Moreover, an end-to-end experiment environment is provided.

-This repository consists of two Chronos client implemantations: (i) python implemantation (in the master branch), and (ii) C implemantation (in the ''final project'') branch.
+This repository consists of two Chronos client implementations: (i) python implementation (in the master branch), and (ii) C implementation (in the ''final project'') branch.
-Next, the python implemantation is presented.
+Next, the python implementation is presented.

 # Usage

 Given a virtual env with the required packages installed (matplotlib, fabric), run: